Discover Gold Beach

 The renowned Rogue River has been a favorite destination of mine for as long as I can remember.
 I’ve fished the upper and lower stretches, ran the rapids and stayed in rustic, somewhat primitive lodges along the way.

 A highlight of each summer is my annual stay at Tu Tu’ Tun Lodge.
 This elegant lodge has a commanding view of the magnificent Rogue River, and indigenous flora and fauna are everywhere!
 Guests are accommodated in gorgeously appointed rooms, suites and two homes and include top-notch creature comforts.
 Fabulous breakfasts, lunches and dinners are optional and seasonally available.
-Dinner at TTT is a special even; I urge you to partake of the gourmet fare at least once during your stay.
-It is easy to see why Travel+Leisure magazine recently ranked this retreat one of the world’s best lodges.
+Dinner at Tu Tu’ Tun is a special even; I urge you to partake of the gourmet fare at least once during your stay.
+It is easy to see why Travel+Leisure magazine ranked this retreat one of the world’s best lodges.

 While you’re in Gold Beach, take a round-trip excursion on Jerry’s Rogue Jets.
 Back in 1895, the only way to deliver mail and freight to communities up the Rogue River was by mail boats.
-Today, jet boats are a thrilling means to experience the canyons, whitewater and rugged wilderness, departing from the Port of Gold Beach between May 1 and October 15.
+Today, jet boats are a thrilling means to experience the canyons, whitewater and rugged wilderness, departing from the Port of Gold Beach between May and mid-October.
 Choose from half or full day trips; family members of all ages will have a blast!

 If you plan to spend the day hiking or on the river, opt for a hearty breakfast of homemade biscuits with thick, creamy sausage gravy at Rollin’ in Dough Bakery and Bistro, a casual, cozy eatery just north of the bridge where Oregon-grown and organic products are preferred ingredients.
 Coffee lovers will appreciate the bigger-than-normal cups of fresh-roasted joe!